dark-industries/dark-reads/readme.md

 ## Usage

-Just use whatever slash command you specified, followed by the link or book title!
+Just use whatever slash command you specified with the following syntax:

-    /rec Labyrinths
+    /rec link title ^category

+e.g.

+    /rec https://thephilosophersmeme.com/ The Philosopher's Meme ^memes

-`darkreads` will keep track of who's recommended what
+`darkreads` will keep track of who's recommended what for you